openfl/www.openfl.org/_posts/2016-08-26-developer-spotlight-david-elahee.md

 date: 2016-08-26 10:00:00.000000000 -08:00
 ---

-_Today in the Developer Spotlight, we chat with David Elahee, the creator of Double Kick Heroes, a rhythm metal shooter... with zombies... and Cadillac cars._
+_Today in the Developer Spotlight, we chat with David Elahee, the creator of Double Kick Heroes, a rhythm metal shooter... with zombies... and Cadillacs._

 ![Developer Spotlight]({{ site.baseurl }}/images/spotlight/DeveloperSpotlight.png)